bob2u/b2uFramework-public/README.md

 4. Return a response to the request _i.e.
 JSON, file, HTML page, etc._

 ## Features Out-of-the-box
-b2uFramework supports a set of feature that are ready to be used out-of-the-box:
+b2uFramework supports a set of feature that is ready to be used out-of-the-box:

 * RESTFul API Architecture
 * Session Management - Session Fixation, and Session Hijacking support